xcore/sc_multi_uart/doc/example_applications.rst

 Build options
 --------------

-``app_sk_muart_com_demo`` application use the following modules in order to achive its desired functionality.
+``app_sk_muart_com_demo`` application uses the following modules in order to achieve its desired functionality.

     * **sc_multi_uart**: utilizes TX and RX servers provided by the component
     * **sc_util**: uses ``module_xc_ptr`` functions to perform pointer related arithmetic such as reading from and writing into memory

-This demo application is built by default for XP-SKC-L2 Slicekit Core board, SQAURE connector type.
+This demo application is built by default for XP-SKC-L2 Slicekit Core board, SQUARE connector type.
 This application can also be built for other compatible connectors as follows:

 To build for STAR connector, make the following changes in ``src\main.xc`` file: